Sample Search Queries

 Unlike searches that include multiple values for a single attribute, searches that include multiple words are treated as conjunctive.
 This means that the words are handled as if joined by an AND operator.

-If you wanted to find issues that either words, you need to add an explicit OR operator.
+If you wanted to find issues containing either word, you need to add an explicit OR operator.
 For example:

 State: Open context OR usage